meldontaragon/cdw-unit-cell-generator/README.md

 ### License

+Copyright (C) 2016-2017 David C. Miller

 This code is licensed under LGPLv3.
 See LICENSE for details.